docker/docs/datacenter/ucp/3.0/guides/admin/install/plan-installation.md

 keywords: UCP, install, Docker EE
 ---

-Docker Universal Control Plane helps you manage your container swarm from a centralized place.
+Docker Universal Control Plane helps you manage your container cluster from a centralized place.
 This article explains what you need to consider before deploying Docker Universal Control Plane for production.